mghlcs/learning-locker-s2i/README.md

 overview](http://docs.learninglocker.net/overview-architecture/) on
 Learning Locker's site to get a deeper understanding of the application.

+## Prerequisites

+The resources as currently set up, rely on the following images being available in your cluster's `openshift` namespace:

+* nodejs:10 (builder image for the app itself)
+* nginx:1.16
+* mongodb:3.6
+* redis:5

 ## Storage

 There are three PVCs included. `app-storage` is used by the UI, API and workers. `xapi-storage` is used by the xAPI service. `mongo-storage` is used to persist MongoDB's data.
+You may wish to tweak the amounts for each PV.
+Guidance from HT0 is...

 ## The Learning Locker Build